 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

-Debora Colbert, Ph.D., is the co-founder and co-director of Colorado State University’s Center for Mindfulness.
-She also serves as the director of professional development at The Institute of Learning and Teaching (TILT) and has worked in higher education over 19 years.
-Debora teaches "Calm within Guided Meditation" and "Mindfulness in the Classroom" workshops for faculty and staff.
+Debora Colbert, Ph.D., is the co-founder and co-director for Colorado State University’s (CSU) Center for Mindfulness.
+She also serves as Director of Professional Development at The Institute of Learning and Teaching (TILT) and has worked in higher education more than 20 years.
+She has been practicing mindfulness meditation for many years, has been a yoga practitioner for the past seven years, and has promoted diversity and inclusivity in sharing the powerful effects of mindfulness practices in higher education.
 She holds a Ph.D. in Organizational Performance and Change from CSU.